The Unholy (2021 film): Production

 On December 3, 2018, Deadline reported that Screen Gems and Sam Raimi would produce Shrine, a film adaptation of James Herbert's horror novel of the same name, with Evan Spiliotopoulos writing the script and making his directorial debut.
 On September 18, 2019, Jeffrey Dean Morgan was cast in the film.
 On November 12, 2019, Jordana Brewster joined the cast of the film.
 On February 27, 2020, Katie Aselton, William Sadler, Diogo Morgado, Cricket Brown, Marina Mazepa, Christine Adams, Bates Wilder and Cary Elwes joined the cast of the film, with Aselton replacing Brewster.

 Principal photography commenced in Boston that same week, but on March 14, 2020, filming was suspended because of the COVID-19 pandemic.
 When filming resumed, due to CDC guidelines there could be no more than 10 background actors on set together at once, forcing Spiliotopoulos to use "the same people in five different places".

 Release

 In March 2021, the film's new title was announced as The Unholy, along with a trailer and a scheduled release date of April 2, 2021.
-The film release digitally on May 25, 2021 and on Blu-ray, DVD and Ultra HD Blu-ray on June 22, 2021.
+The film released digitally on May 25, 2021, and on Blu-ray, DVD and Ultra HD Blu-ray on June 22, 2021.